7 new COVID-19 cases reported…. Latest stats from Meigs, Mason, Gallia - Pomeroy Daily Sentinel

-OHIO VALLEY — A total of seven additional COVID-19 cases were reported in the Ohio Valley Publishing area over the weekend.
+OHIO VALLEY — Seven additional COVID-19 cases were reported in Mason and Gallia Counties on Wednesday.

-The West Virginia Department of Health and Human Resources (DHHR) reported one additional case in Mason County on Monday.
+The West Virginia Department of Health and Human Resources (DHHR) reported five additional cases of COVID-19 in Mason County on Wednesday.

-Three additional confirmed cases of COVID-19 were reported on Monday by the Meigs County Health Department.
+Two additional cases of COVID-19 were reported in Gallia County, according to the Ohio Department of Health.

-The Ohio Department of Health also reported three additional case in Gallia County over the weekend.
+The next update from the Meigs County Health Department is expected on Friday.

 Here is a closer look at COVID-19 cases in the region and state: